1. Register your business for Making Tax Digital

 3. Log your VAT in ANNA

-It’s easy to keep a log of your VAT in ANNA, so you can submit an accurate return.
-How you log everything depends on what VAT scheme you’re on.
+It’s easy to log your VAT in ANNA, so you can submit an accurate return.
+How things are calculated depends on which VAT scheme you're on.
+How it works:

-In ANNA, check the right VAT amount is added to your bank transactions, and ANNA will tally everything up for you.
-Do this for all your business purchases, and on the income you received from your sales.
+In ANNA, check the right VAT amount is added to your bank transactions, and everything will be counted up for you.
+Do this for your expenses and sales.

-Check the correct expense categories have been added to your transactions (like Materials or Stationery, for example).
-Anything categorised as Miscellaneous or Personal Expense won't be factored into your tax calculations.
+Check the correct expense categories have been added to your transactions too (like Materials or Stationery, for example).
+Anything categorised as Personal Expense won't be factored into your tax calculations.

 Want to save time?
 Just send us your receipts and invoices by chat or email them to email@example.com and ANNA's smart technology will log the VAT for you.

-ANNA will log your VAT on any bank transactions categorised as 'Income'.
-All you need to do is check all the money you receive from sales is added to this 'Income' category.
+ANNA will log your VAT to pay on sales using your flat rate percentage.
+All you need to do is check the money you receive from sales is labelled with the category, sales.

-If you wish to claim VAT on a capital asset over £2,000, make sure VAT is added to that expense transaction in ANNA and it has the category 'Equipment' or 'Vehicle purchase'.
+If you can claim VAT on a capital asset over £2,000, make sure VAT is added to the expense transaction in ANNA and it has the category 'Equipment' or 'Vehicle purchase'.

 4. Check your VAT is logged in each box on your return

 Your VAT Return is divided into 9 boxes, and every box must be complete before you can submit to HMRC.
-All the VAT you paid and received should be included in the totals, and HMRC will also need to see all your sales and expenses with VAT excluded.
+This should show a total of all your VAT amounts, sales and applicable expenses.